What is an LRBA?

 - Potential for increased returns: Superannuation exists for the purpose of providing members with an income in retirement.
 Smart investment strategies in conjunction with a LRBA can improve your SMSF’s returns over time.

 - Being able to transfer business premises into your SMSF: This is an attractive prospect for many small and medium-sized business owners.
 In cases like this, business owners take control of their Super, invest in their business premises and make the fund work smarter (not harder) for them.
 It’s a compelling proposition – a property earning market rate rent with potentially concessional tax benefits.
-But as always there are risks, so be sure to contact BLG Business Advisers to discuss your personal circumstances.
+But as always there are risks, so be sure to talk with us or a trusted accountant to discuss your personal circumstances.

 - Diversification: A well-diversified portfolio can reduce risk and improve returns over time.
 Using a LRBA can assist in obtaining diversification in your SMSF.